June 18, 2021 10 min read 0 Comments

 Here are some possible side effects after microneedling:

-In order to eliminate this complication, sterilize your skin and microneedle tool thoroughly before using.
+In order to eliminate this possibility, sanitize your skin and microneedle tool thoroughly before using.
+Don't use your microneedle tool over open wounds, acne, rashes or other skin conditions.
 Do not share your tool with anyone and replace it regularly and there's pretty much little to no risk.

 A little bit of pain is possible after microneedling, but most people do not feel any pain at all.
 Itching can be common because your skin is healing the microchannels created on your skin and the healing process can feel like an itchy sensation.
 The itching feeling should go away after a day.

 Again, side effects are not common after microneedling.
 If the needles are 1mm or longer, do not do the treatment by yourself and ask professionals to help.
-With proper sterilization and standard products, the possibility of experiencing these side effects is less than 0.1%.
+With proper sanitation and standard products and steps, the possibility of experiencing these side effects is less than 0.1%.

 How to use a Microneedling tool?

-The recommended time for using the Banisher microneedling is once a week at home.
+Use the Banisher microneedling tool once a week.
 Do not do a microneedling session too often since it takes time for skin to heal and recover.
-If you cannot consistently use it, the result won’t be as effective as you expected.
+Consistency brings better results.
+If skin is sensitive, reduce frequency to once every 2 weeks.

 Vitamin C (ascorbic acid)

 Vitamin C (ascorbic acid) is an antioxidant that maintains the synthesis of collagen on human skins.
 In order words, it accelerates skin repair, which can reduce acne scars, and it is a perfect product for anti-aging.
 The research study shows that vitamin C also helps the photoprotection from UV A&B and inhibit melanogenesis, which may cause hyperpigmentation.

 According to the researchers, using Vitamin C with microneedling had a 63% possibility of leading to smoother skin.
 Applying Vitamin C after microneedling can amplify the benefits of both of them.